 Pixels & Print is a Design Workshop for the students in the Graphic Design program at Syracuse University’s S.I.
 Newhouse School of Public Communications.
-It is a fully intensive workshop for the students who will work with Industry Professionals who come and donate their time to help our students as Art Directors, leading the teams.
+It is a fully intensive workshop for the students who will work with Industry Professionals who come to help our students as Art Directors, leading the teams.
 The mission for this workshop is to have the design students see the power of design by designing for a deserving organization or business.
-We have students vote on a client that they would like to produce work for, from a number of proposals we receive in the fall.
-This year we are gathering from Thursday February 9th–11th.
+This year the workshop is Thursday February 8th-10th 2018

 I shoot, edit and produce films about real life based in Seattle.